 Because pets that have heartworms may not show symptoms right away, your veterinarian may test your pet before prescribing heartworm preventive, and then yearly, to make sure the pet is not infected.
 Dogs are tested for heartworm using a simple blood test.
 Testing in cats, however, is more difficult than, and not as accurate as, testing in dogs.

 "Talk to your veterinarian about testing and the best heartworm preventive program for you and your pet," says Hartogensis.
 "Your veterinarian's recommendation may depend on where you live and whether your pet spends time inside or outside."
 Heartworms have been found in all 50 states, according to the American Heartworm Society, but they are more commonly found in some areas of the country than others.

 ProHeart 6 (moxidectin) Sustained Release Injectable for Dogs is the only six-month injectable heartworm preventive approved in the United States.
-First approved in 2001, ProHeart 6 was voluntarily recalled by the manufacturer, Fort Dodge Animal Health, in 2004 based on FDA's concerns regarding reports of serious side effects, including death.
+First approved in 2001, ProHeart 6 was voluntarily recalled by the original manufacturer, Fort Dodge Animal Health, in 2004 based on FDA's concerns regarding reports of serious side effects, including death.
 In June 2008, FDA concurred with Fort Dodge's decision to reintroduce ProHeart 6 to the U.S. market under a special program to manage the risks and restrict distribution.
 After the recall, Fort Dodge

 - revised the product label and Client Information Sheet to include updated safety information

 ProHeart 6 is the first veterinary drug ever sold under a risk minimization and restricted distribution program similar to that used successfully for some human drugs.
 Now manufactured by Zoetis, ProHeart 6 continues to be sold under the program which requires the following procedures: